Sir Harold Evans, crusading publisher and author, dies at 92

 “There have been many times when I have found that what was presented as truth did not square with what I discovered as a reporter, or later as an editor, learned from good shoe-leather reporters,” he observed in “My Paper Chase,” published in 2009.
 “We all understand in an age of terrorism that refraining from exposing a lie may be necessary for the protection of innocents.
 But ‘national interest’ is an elastic concept that if stretched can snap with a sting.”

-With Brown, Evans had two children, adding to the two children he had with his first wife.
+With Brown, Evans had two children, adding to the three children he had with his first wife, Enid Parker.

 Their garden apartment on Manhattan’s exclusive Sutton Place became a mini-media dynasty: He the champion of justice, rogues and belles lettres, she the award-winning provocateur and chronicler of the famous — as head of Tatler in England, then Vanity Fair and The New Yorker, and as author of a best-selling book about Princess Diana.